Essenceia/essenceia.github.io/content/thoughts/Broken_Doc/index.md

 	src="bird.png"
 >}}

-1: Surely someone has trademarked this invaluable and advanced technic of problem dodging?
+1: Surely someone has trademarked this invaluable and advanced technique of problem dodging?
 Sure hope they havn't patented it.

 2: Maybe you can get away with doing only a partial respin, how lucky are you felling today?

-3: Which after been in this industry since 2019 and this being my first purely analog tapeout is a fact I am very proud of.
-Which should not detur anyone from the fact that I didn't run LVS, thus I am an idiot and also this still doesn't work.
+3: Which after being in this industry since 2019 and this being my first purely analog tapeout is a fact I am very proud of.
+Which should not deter anyone from the fact that I didn't run LVS, thus I am an idiot and also this still doesn't work.